codefornola/nolabase/docs/docs/getting_started.md

 :::tip
-If you aren't sure what to do with this information, or you are new to SQL databases in general, we recommend you jump to the [learning](learning) section.
+If you aren't sure what to do with this information, or you are new to SQL databases in general, we recommend you jump to the [learning](learning) section or ask help from the Slack community.
 :::

 ## Writing a Query